projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

-As Service OS has full knowledge of these huge pages size, GPA\ :sup:`SOS` and GPA\ :sup:`UOS`, it works with the hypervisor to complete UOS's hostr-to-guest mapping using this pseudo code:
+As Service OS has full knowledge of these huge pages size, GPA\ :sup:`SOS` and GPA\ :sup:`UOS`, it works with the hypervisor to complete UOS's host-to-guest mapping using this pseudo code:

 .. code-block: none